Dot metacharacter and Quantifiers

 .

-metacharacter doesn't match newline character by default, assume that the input strings in the following exercises will not contain newline characters.
+metacharacter doesn't match newline characters by default, assume that the input strings in the following exercises will not contain newline characters.

 or 42/5